MohanHariG/ASL-System-Controller/README.md

 # ASL-System-Controller
-Control The PPT an System Using American Sign Language
+Control The PPT Using American Sign Language

 A real-time American Sign Language (ASL) gesture recognition system that controls PowerPoint presentations and system functions using hand gestures through your webcam.